nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Adding an insurance plan to a client : `addInsurance`

 Adds the insurance plan (given by the `INSURANCE_ID`) to the client at the specified `INDEX`.
-Insurance plans of different types cannot be added by the user and will be added beforehand to ensure that the plans are consistent with market type plans.
+Insurance plan types are preloaded and new types cannot be added by the user.
+This is to ensure that the plans are consistent with market type plans.
+In the future, there are some plans to allow users to add their own new types of insurance plans.

 Format: `addInsurance INDEX iid/INSURANCE_ID`